Interactions of Messages on Advertisements

 Real Ideal: The influence of video game character idealization and realism on body attitude

 Video games often present players with an array of content that varies in terms of character idealization and realism.
 Social Comparison Theory argues that comparison is far more likely to occur when evaluators perceive an evaluation object as realistic and achievable.
 Previous research shows that video games cause body image disturbance.
 However, in regards to body image, the interaction between realism and idealization has never been investigated within video games.
 Real Ideal aims to explore these factors from a perspective guided by evolutionary psychology.

 Audio Habituation 2

-Rob Potter, Matt Falk, Soyoung Bae, Teresa Lynch, Nic Matthews, Ashley Kraus, & Sharon Mayell
+Robert F. Potter, Matthew Falk, Soyoung Bae, Teresa Lynch, Nicholas Matthews, Ashley Kraus, Sharon Mayell

 We know from past work that changes in the auditory environment cause people to briefly but automatically pay attention to the message.
 We also know that the auditory structural feature of the voice change does this and doesn’t habituate.
 The Audio Habituation studies are designed to look at automatic attention to repeated instances of audio production effects, jingles, and silence.
 For more information, contact Rob Potter.